by Jim Armstrong

 Continuing the Journey for Echoes International

 As we look forward, Echoes International will continue to tell the story that we began in 2018.
-It is interesting that, over the last two years, half of the new mission partners associated with Echoes International are involved in reaching those who are among the ‘least reached’.
-The priorities we will seek to emphasise over the next three years will be sharpened and refined, but our aim is still to communicate the spiritual needs of the world, something we have been doing in God’s grace since 1872.
+It is interesting that, over the last few years, half of the new mission partners associated with Echoes International are involved in reaching those who are among the ‘least reached’.
+The priorities we will seek to emphasise over the next few years will be sharpened and refined, but our aim is still to communicate the spiritual needs of the world, something we have been doing in God’s grace since 1872.
 We are not for a minute restricting where God calls willing servants to go – that is not our role and never will be.
 The legacy of what God has done over the years, in South America, parts of Africa and into Asia, is something for which we give Him thanks.

 At the same time, as we analyse global trends, trends that indicate where the spiritual needs are, it would be negligent for Echoes International to fail to communicate this to the UK church.
 Hence our shift of emphasis and our sharper focus on current opportunities to serve.
 Our new priorities are as follows.